nabeegh-khan/nabeegh-khan/README.md

 * Finishing my MEng in Electrical & Computer Engineering at the University of Toronto, graduating December 2026.
 Available for full-time roles from January 2027.
 * Based in Cambridge, Ontario.
 Open to roles in the Waterloo Region, the Greater Toronto Area, and remote across Canada.
 * Research Assistant at ISTEP, University of Toronto (summers 2025 and 2026).
-Quantitative and qualitative analysis of engineering-education survey data; co-authored a research brief and presented a poster at UTERC 2025.
+Quantitative and qualitative analysis of engineering-education survey data; first author on a poster presented at UTERC 2025, and co-authoring a research brief.

 ## A note on tooling

 These projects were built with significant AI-assisted coding; I used Claude (Anthropic) as a coding assistant.
 I scoped the questions, chose the datasets and methods, and ran, validated, and interpreted the results.
 Each repository documents this in its README.

+## Contact

+Reach me at nabeegh.as.khan@gmail.com.